 Pembrokeshire County Council operates a weekly multi-stream kerbside recycling scheme.
 Residents receive a blue box for paper recycling, a reusable blug bag for card and cardboard, a reusable red bag for metal packaging, a reusable reg bag for plastic packaging and cartons and a green box for glass packaging.

 Food waste is collected weekly with the council providing a large green food waste bin for the kerbside, a silver food waste caddy for the kitchen, and an annual supply of compostable bags to line the caddy.

-The council also offers a fortnightly garden waste collection service from the end of February until the start of December; annual subscriptions cost £48 normally, with a £5 discount for online subscribers.
+The council also offers a fortnightly garden waste collection service from the start of March until the end of November.
+Residents have to subscribe to the service, with subscriptions opening at the start of February each year. annual subscriptions cost £48 normally, with a £5 discount for online subscribers.

-A bulky household waste collection service is provided on request at a cost of £20 for 10 items or less.
+A bulky household waste collection service is provided by submitting a request at the Council website at a cost of £20 for 10 items or less.

 There are six household waste recycling centres across the county at Haverfordwest, Fishguard, St Davids, Crane Cross, Waterloo and Hermon.